 2. Away-from-the-Desk Flexibility

 Regardless of where your business (or downtime) might take you, with VoIP you never have to worry about being away from your desk or missing a call.
-VoIP options offer call forwarding to any other devices you might use for work (or travel!), so you can be reached at one single phone number from anywhere in the world.
+Whether you opt for a Hosted VoIP system or a Cloud-Based System, VoIP offers call forwarding to any other devices you might use for work (or travel!), so you can be reached at one single phone number from anywhere in the world.

 Also, because of their mobility, VoIP systems are becoming more and more popular with companies with multiple locations or offices.
 In fact, if your business grows and you have to relocate, re-routing a phone line is a non-issue.
 Additionally, they’re great options for remote employees and those whose jobs require them to travel often, since VoIP lets you skip long-distance call fees.
 Not to mention, the number of American employees who say they either travel or work remotely is increasing – about 45% as of 2017.

 3. Productivity & Workflow Efficiency

 One of VoIP’s biggest benefits is its easy-to-use dashboards that streamline handfuls of work communication necessities into one place.
 Workers no longer have to juggle multiple devices throughout their day.
 Through one universal online dashboard or smartphone app, you can…